 Christchurch Cheese & Chilli Festival is a two day event which brings together foodies, chefs and artisans from across the south west.
-It takes place annually (unless there’s a pandemic or something equally disastrous) on a field next to Bournemouth Airport.
-A popular fixture on the local calendar, with record crowds of around 10,000 visitors last year, 2025 saw the festival reach its eleventh year.
+The festival takes place annually (unless there’s a pandemic or something equally disastrous) on a field next to Bournemouth Airport.
+A popular fixture on the local calendar, with record crowds of around 10,000 visitors last year, 2026 saw the festival celebrate its twelfth year.

 There are a variety of attractions; mainly cheese and chilli themed (obviously), but also other food and drink stalls, catering, cooking demonstrations, chilli eating competitions, music and plenty of other entertainment for both adults and children alike.